Table of Contents

 The main feature of Stages 26.1 is its completely new backend platform.
 End users should not notice any differences, but modelers will benefit from its improved handling of process interfaces and faster data transfers, e.g. during process module updates.
 Also, the new technology platform allows us to release future product innovations quicker and perform upgrades easier than before.

 We also announce the availability of the Stages MCP Server as part of a beta program.
-This MCP Server allows you to include process data managed in Stages to be used in other AI systems like chatbots, AI search, and other AI-based applications.
+This MCP Server allows you to include process data managed in Stages to be used in other AI systems like company chatbots, AI search, and other AI-based applications.

 Release 26.1 is currently only available for Stages Managed Service instances.
 On-premise usage will be made available later this year.